 Figure 1 on page 14 shows the distribution of the types of schools the children go to.
-The UNHCR works closely with the Bangkok Refugee Center, which has a school called Good Shepard.
+The UNHCR works closely with the Bangkok Refugee Center, which has a school called Good Shephard.
 This primary school is aimed at the young children just entering schooling age because its goal is to teach the children Thai language and prepare them to move onto Thai school.
 This method is a good solution for the younger kids, but the older ones would be put way behind in order to learn enough Thai to catch up to the current grade level.

 At the beginning of their time in Bangkok many children did not attend school because no suitable school was available.
 Later on a few people got the idea to start a school for the children in their own community.
 Running a school in Thailand has many laws that they would have to abide by, so instead of calling themselves a school they go under the pseudonym of community learning centers.
 Many children end up going to these community learning centers because they are in close proximity to their house and they are free.
 The downside to these centers is that there are too many kids at different stages of development.
 The teachers often cannot cater enough specifically to each child.